leskovde/thesis/auto-debugger/README.md

 ## Overview

 The `auto-debugger` is a thesis project exploring automated test generation through dynamic program analysis and instrumentation.
 Building upon established techniques in runtime analysis, this framework investigates how captured execution traces can be systematically transformed into meaningful test suites.
 The project extends existing approaches by integrating multiple test generation strategies, from traditional trace-based methods to modern AI-assisted techniques.

 Developed as part of academic research, this system demonstrates practical applications of dynamic analysis for test automation.
-The implementation leverages the DiSL (Dynamic Software Language) framework for bytecode instrumentation, Java's reflection capabilities for runtime introspection, and modern language models for intelligent test generation.
-The technology stack includes Gradle for build automation, JUnit 5 for test execution, Eclipse JDT for code compilation, and IntelliJ Platform SDK for IDE integration.
+The implementation leverages the DiSL framework for bytecode instrumentation.
+The technology stack includes Gradle for build automation, JUnit 5 for test execution, and IntelliJ Plugin SDK for IDE integration.

 The project aims to advance understanding of how runtime behavior analysis can complement traditional testing approaches, exploring the trade-offs between different generation strategies and investigating the practical challenges of automated test creation in real-world Java applications.